frontpage.

 > You’re assuming the talent exists locally.
 It doesn’t.
 Companies aren’t doing H1B for savings.
 This is a myth.

 The evidence shows this is false.
-If it wasn't for cost savings, they could eat the $100k one time H-1B fee.
-Prove the talent does not exist domestically within the US.
+If it wasn't for cost savings, companies could eat the $100k one time H-1B fee (lifetime employee generated revenue - lifetime total employee costs).
+I am asking you to prove the assertion that the talent does not exist domestically within the US.
 Extraordinary claims require extraordinary evidence.

 Citations, again: